Burma Railway: Cemeteries and memorials

-The remains of United States personnel were repatriated.
+The remains of United States armed forces personnel were repatriated.
 Of the 668 US personnel forced to work on the railway, 133 died.
 This included personnel from USS Houston and the 131st Field Artillery Regiment of the Texas Army National Guard.
 The Americans were called the Lost Battalion as their fate was unknown to the United States for more than two years after their capture.

 Several museums are dedicated to those who perished building the railway.
 The largest of these is at Hellfire Pass (north of the current terminus at Nam Tok), a cutting where the greatest number of people died.
 An Australian memorial is at Hellfire Pass.
 One museum is in Myanmar side Thanbyuzayat, and two other museums are in Kanchanaburi: the Thailand–Burma Railway Centre, opened in January 2003, and the JEATH War Museum.
 There is a memorial plaque at the Kwai bridge itself, and an historic wartime steam locomotive is on display.

 A preserved section of line has been rebuilt at the National Memorial Arboretum in England.